alyssa-lam/netflix-data-visualisation/README.md

-# Netflix Data Visualisation Project
+# Netflix Data Visualization Project

 ## Summary
 This project provides insights into Netflix movie data up to 2025, focusing on key factors like budget, genre, country of origin, and metrics like revenue and viewer ratings.